Freenove/Freenove_4WD_Car_Kit_for_Raspberry_Pi_Pico/docs/source/fnk0089/codes/Standard/Preface.rst

 support@freenove.com

 This car does not require a high threshold for users.
 Even if you know little professional knowledge, you can make your own smart car easily with the guidance of the tutorial.
-If you’re really interested in Raspberry Pi Pico (W) and hope to learn how to program and build circuits, please visit our website: www.freenove.com or contact us to buy our kit designed for beginners: :red:`Freenove Ultimate Kit for Raspberry Pi Pico.`
+If you're really interested in Raspberry Pi Pico (W) and hope to learn how to program and build circuits, please visit our website: www.freenove.com or contact us to buy our kit designed for beginners: :combo:`red font-bolder:Freenove Ultimate Kit for Raspberry Pi Pico.`

 Raspberry Pi Pico
 ************************************